The Swetky Agency

 “What do you want to do?”

 It was Jim.
 On the ‘phone.
-I mean, I don’t even know how the hell we began hanging out together and stuff to tell you the truth.
+I mean, I don’t even know how the hell we began hanging out together and stuff.
 I really don't.
 He’d been a friend of my cousin, who was a real wise guy, you know?
-A real loser, always getting into trouble and boasting about what girls he was dating and how far he’d gotten with them the night before and bullshit kinda stuff like that.
+A real loser, always getting into trouble and boasting about what girls he was dating and how far he’d gotten with them the night before and lame bullshit kinda stuff like that.
 A real zero.
 And Jim had been his best friend.
 Or one of them.
 My cousin had about a zillion best friends, to listen to him.
 To tell you the truth, I don’t think he had even one.
 At least not one who was a real friend.
-But to listen to him tell it, every guy in the world was his best friend, and Jim was right up there with them, right at the top.
+But to listen to him tell it, every guy in the world was his best friend, and Jim was right up there with them all, right at the very top.

-And then suddenly I got pissed at Dale for borrowing three hundred bucks to buy an old beat-up piece-of-shit car from one of his friends and never paying me back when he promised to, and Jim started calling me up and asking me things like, What do you want to do tonight?
+And then suddenly I got pissed off at Dale for borrowing three hundred bucks to buy an old beat-up piece-of-shit car from one of his friends and never paying me back when he promised to, and Jim started calling me up and asking me things like, What do you want to do?
 It really pisses me off sometimes.
 It really does.

 “I don’t know,” I said.
 “Why?
 What do you want to do?”